nhn/socket.io-client-unity3d/README.md

 ## Versioning

-* The version of TOAST Haste follows Semantic Versioning 2.0.
+* The version of Socket.IO-Client-Unity3D follows Semantic Versioning 2.0.

 * Given a version number MAJOR.MINOR.PATCH, increment the:
     i.
 MAJOR version when you make incompatible API changes,